-With Battlefield 6, EA and Dice are stepping into a battle they can't afford to lose.
-The Battlefield fanbase appears to be dwindling as gamers move to headline-grabbing Battle Royale shooters or games made for the new generation of consoles.
+With Battlefield 2042, EA and Dice are stepping into a battle they can't afford to lose.
+The Battlefield fanbase appeared at one point to be dwindling as gamers move to headline-grabbing Battle Royale shooters.
 Now, this storied first-person shooter franchise has a chance to show why it has endured for nearly two decades.

 To do so, it will need to avoid past problems, many of which were self-inflicted.
-Battlefield 3 launched in 2011 with severe glitches; Battlefield 4 in 2013 was even more broken; Battlefield: Hardline was an odd departure from the traditional war-based games.
-The latest entry, Battlefield V, followed the well-received Battlefield 1, but was bashed by fans in the buildup and failed to reach sales estimates.
-It didn't help that the Battle Royale mode, Firestorm, arrived late, and while it was a good addition (with some flaws), failed to gain enough traction to be sustainable.
+Battlefield 3 launched in 2011 with severe glitches; Battlefield 4 in 2013 was in even worse shape, and Battlefield: Hardline was an odd departure from the traditional war-based games.
+The latest entry, Battlefield V, followed the well-received Battlefield 1, but was unfairly bashed by fans in the buildup and failed to reach sales estimates.

-Despite recent bumps in the road, Battlefield fans have reason to be excited about Battlefield 6.
-Dice, the studio behind every entry to date, is taking its time, opting for a two-year development cycle instead of the typical annual release.
-Dice isn't being shy about hyping the game, either, throwing out bold claims about the game, saying it will reach an “unprecedented scale.”
+Despite recent bumps in the road, Battlefield fans have reason to be excited about Battlefield 2042.
+DICE, the studio behind every entry to date, is taking its time, opting for a two-year development cycle instead of the typical annual release.
+DICE isn't being shy about hyping the game, either, throwing out bold claims, like that it will reach an “unprecedented scale.”
 And from what we've seen, it's poised to deliver.
 We'll go into more detail below, but highlights include massive maps, 128-player fights, a Portal mode where you can mix-and-match elements from new and old games, and dynamic weather events.

-Helping Dice with the creation of Battlefield 6 is Criterion Games, the makers of Need for Speed.
+Helping DICE with the creation of Battlefield 2042 is Criterion Games, the makers of Need for Speed.
 With Criterion assisting Dice, the next Need for Speed entry has been delayed until 2022, according to EA's chief studio officer Laura Miele.

-We hope EA uses any extra time and resources to iron out bugs and make Battlefield 6 the most stable launch yet.
-Whatever the case, we should get a proper release date any week now, with the big reveal arriving in the spring.
+We hope EA uses any extra time and resources to iron out bugs and make Battlefield 2042 the most stable launch yet.

 “The technical advancements of the new consoles are allowing the team to deliver on a true next-gen vision for the franchise," Wilson said.